Get insider access

 Sony α6400

-The Sony α6400 is a bit better than the Sony α6100, though both cameras use the same sensor, providing similar image quality, and the same lens mount.
-Still, the α6400 has slightly better build quality, with some degree of weather-sealing, along with a higher-resolution EVF.
+The Sony α6400 is a bit better than the Sony α6100, though both cameras use the same sensor, providing similar image quality, and have the same lens mount.
+Still, the α6400 has slightly better build quality, with some degree of weather-sealing and a higher-resolution EVF.

 Sony α6000

 The Sony α6100 is a bit better than the Sony α6000.
 They look and perform similarly overall.
-However, because the α6100 is a newer model, it has an improved autofocus system and a newer sensor with slightly better dynamic range and high-ISO performance, and it can also record 4k video.
+However, because the α6100 is a newer model, it has an improved autofocus system and a newer sensor with slightly better dynamic range and high-ISO performance.
+It can also record 4k video.
 The α6000 still offers a lot of value for its price, especially if you don't do a lot of video work.

 Canon EOS R50